CalebLSJ/CalebLSJ/README.md

 ## Hi there

-I am a high school student, class of 2028
+I am a high school student in Singapore, class of 2028

 Languages I've coded in:
 Python,